BenjaminLupa/BenjaminLupa/README.md

 These are my first steps on GitHub.:+1:

 ## Hobbies
-- Football:soccer:
+- Football :soccer:

-- Discgolf:golf:
+- Discgolf :golf:

-- swim:swimmer:
+- swim :swimmer: